|Impact Indicators||Impact score (max 42)||Average score (of projects on platform)|

 The project clearly promotes environmental awareness, by educating participants on environmental challenges, or by contributing to participants' awareness of the natural environment through dissemination activities.
 Want to be able to measure participants' higher awareness, or increased stewardship?
 You might want to consider this paper.

-Explicitly promoting interdisciplinary ways of working could increase the impact of the project.
-There is evidence that interdisciplinarity is statistically significantly and positively associated with research impact (Okamura, 2019), largely through the engagement of a wider audience
+By working across multiple disciplines , this project is making efforts to promote interdisciplinary ways of working.
+There is evidence that interdisciplinarity is statistically significantly and positively associated with research impact (Okamura, 2019), largely through the engagement of a wider audience.
+Keep up the good work!